-The Code Tools - H1 Calculator is a web-based tool for assessing the thermal efficiency of buildings and verifying compliance with New Zealand Building Code clause H1.
-For compliance purposes, this calculator can be used to assess housing and other buildings with an area of occupied space no greater than 300 m2.
+The Code Tools - H1 Calculator is a web based tool for assessing the thermal efficiency of timber framed buildings and verifying compliance with New Zealand Building Code clause H1.
+For compliance purposes this calculator can be used to assess housing and other buildings with an area of occupied space no greater than 300 m2.

-The thermal property values of all building materials are set in accordance with NZS4214 tables E1 (a-c).
+The thermal resistance and conductivity values of all building materials are set in accordance from NZS4214 tables E1 (a-c).

-Buildings with thicker cladding can still be assessed with this calculator, however, the benefits of the extra thermal resistance will not be reflected in the results, indicating better performance than calculated.
+Buildings with thicker cladding can still be assessed with this calculator, however, the benefits of the extra thermal resistance will not be reflected in the results, indicating a lower heat loss figure than calculated.

 Surface resistance values are set as follows, and in accordance with NZS4214 Para 5.2